michelepeghini/freeCodeCamp-weatherApp/README.md

-# freeCodeCamp: Random Quote Machine
+# freeCodeCamp: Weather App

-This is a widget developed for the freeCodeCamp Front End Certificate.
+This is a Weather App developed for the freeCodeCamp Front End Certificate.
 It uses Open Weather API to display local weather information.

 ## Getting started